Cross-interactive residual smoothing for global and block Lanczos-type solvers for linear systems with multiple right-hand sides: Introduction

+Global Lanczos-type solvers (methods based on the global Lanczos process \cite{Jbilou_2005}), such as Gl-BiCGSTAB and Gl-CGS2, are natural extensions of standard Lanczos-type solvers, such as BiCGSTAB \cite{van_der_Vorst_1992} and CGS2 \cite{Fokkema_1996}, respectively.
+Solvers of this type often use the following recursion formulas to update the approximation and the corresponding residual:

-where $P_k \in \mathbb{R}^{n\times s}$ is a direction matrix and $\alpha_k \in \mathbb{R}$.
+where $P_k \in \mathbb{R}^{n\times s}$ is a direction matrix and $\alpha_k \in \mathbb{R}$ is a scalar coefficient.
+Note that the concrete choices of $P_k$ and $\alpha_k$ are determined by specific solvers.
 Starting with the initial residual $R_0 := B - AX_0$, the equality $R_k = B - AX_k$ holds for $k=1,2,\dots$ in exact arithmetic, but this equality may not hold in finite precision arithmetic owing to the accumulation of rounding errors in $X_k$ and $R_k$.
 This difference between the recursively updated residual $R_k$ and explicitly computed residual $B-AX_k$ is referred to as the residual gap.
 As in the case of solving a single linear system, global (and block) Lanczos-type solvers often suffer from a large residual gap as a result of rounding errors.
 The residual gap $G_{R_k} := (B - AX_k) - R_k$ is important because the explicitly computed residual norm $\|B-AX_k \|$ (referred to as the true residual norm) is bounded as follows:

 where $\|\cdot \|$ denotes the Frobenius norm.
 Therefore, when $\|R_k\|$ becomes sufficiently small, the attainable accuracy of $X_k$ in terms of the true residual norm is dependent on $\|G_{R_k} \|$.